bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 59°
+- 60°
-- thunderstorm with rainmistmoderate rain
+- scattered clouds
-- 95% humidity
+- 71% humidity
-- 17 mph wind
+- 18 mph wind

-8.7 inches of rain in the past 24 hours
+11 inches of rain in the past 24 hours

 ## Temperature Comparison